BiElisa/interThermalRadConvFoam/README.md

 For the simulation of the laboratory experiment, we also present simulations executed using a dynamic mesh with adaptive refinement.

-Installation.
--
+## Installation

-(i) Execute from inside the folder "src":
+1. Execute from inside the folder "src":

      ./Allwmake

-(ii) Execute from inside the folder "applications":
+2. Execute from inside the folder "applications":

      ./Allwmake

-(*) Alternatively, to install all at one time, execute from the main folder:
+* Alternatively, to install all at one time, execute from the main folder:

   ./Allwmake

-Run a test case.
+## Run a test case
--

 Move inside the folder of the test case of interest and execute:

 ./Allrun

+## Compatibility:
-Compatibility: OpenFoam-v1912
+OpenFoam-v1912

--
+## Who do I talk to?
+Elisa Biagioli (elisa.biagioli@manchester.ac.uk or biagioli.elisa88@gmail.com)

-References:
+## References:
--

 [1] B. Cordonnier, E. Lev, and F. Garel, “Benchmarking lava-flow models,” Geological Society, London, Special Publications, vol. 426, pp. 425–445, 2015.